audreyfeldroy/cookiecutter-pypackage/CONTRIBUTING.rst

 Fix Bugs
 ~~~~~~~~

 Look through the GitHub issues for bugs.
-Anything tagged with "Bug"
+Anything tagged with "bug"
-is open to whoever wants to implement it.
+is open to whoever wants to implement a fix for it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

 Look through the GitHub issues for features.
-Anything tagged with "Feature" and "Please Help" is open to whoever wants to implement it.
+Anything tagged with "enhancement" and "Please Help" is open to whoever wants to implement it.

 Write Documentation